 Just like the astronauts, you need a new mission once you sell your business.
 This doesn't necessarily mean you need to start another business (or go to space), but you should be planning to do something that's inspiring and exciting to you.

 Your next mission could be to focus on your health, volunteer a certain number of hours per week, start a dog training service - you name it!
-Just make sure it something you're looking forward to.
+Just make sure it is something you're looking forward to.

-2. Hold on for the ride
+2. Hold on For The Ride

 Business owners use the phrase "Roller Coaster" all the time when describing the emotions of selling.
 One minute you can't wait to sell your business, and the next you don't know what you'd do without it.
 This is completely normal.